 A love of language is one of the most important things you can give your young child, as a strong language foundation can have a positive impact on later language development, academic potential, and even emotional adjustment.

-Here are 4 ways to give your child the gift of gab—
+Here are 4 ways to help your child start gaining speech confidence.

 A 2003 study tracked the language stimulation patterns of 42 children from low, middle, and high income families.